Gajar Methi (Carrot Fenugrek Stir Fry)

-Gajar Methi (Carrot Fenugreek Stir Fry) is a simple Indian sabji made using carrots, fresh fenugreek leaves, and some spices.
-Serve it for your everyday meals or pack it for lunch boxes with roti or paratha (vegan, can be easily made gluten-free).
+Gajar Methi (Carrot Fenugreek Stir Fry) is a simple Indian sabji made using carrots, fresh fenugreek leaves, and spices.
+Serve it for everyday meals or pack it for lunch boxes with roti or paratha.

 About Gajar Methi (Carrot Fenugrek Stir Fry)

-Gajar Methi (Carrot Fenugreek Stir Fry) is an Indian stir fry made using carrots, fenugreek leaves (methi), and a few spices.
+Gajar Methi (Carrot Fenugreek Stir Fry) is an Indian stir fry made using carrots, fenugreek leaves (methi), and spices.

 It is a winter specialty when red carrots and fenugreek leaves are in season.
-You can however make it using regular orange carrots too.
+However, you can also make it using regular orange carrots.

 This sabji is easy to make, vegan, can be easily made gluten-free, and comes together in under 30 minutes.